Tiqqun: Reception

 A pair of critical works discussed Tiqqun and the Invisible Committee in more sympathetic terms.
 Pedro José Mariblanca Corrales treated Tiqqun's concept of Bloom by way of the journal's vocabulary (see the below glossary), elaborating the latter to explain the social causes giving rise to the former.
 Alden Wood wrote a series of academic articles collected in a single volume, exploring aspects of the two group's writings by reading them together with others.
 Wood compared the groups' use of musical metaphor with the atonal compositions of Arnold Schoenberg, their invocations of nihilism with George Bataille, and detailed the influence of Heidegger on Tiqqun's project, noted by others.

-Glossary

-Tiqqun's articles introduce several items of jargon which are freely used throughout the journal's other articles.
-Major terms are described here.